Kissimmee, Florida: Biking

-The Shingle Creek Regional Trail (SCRT) is an inter-governmental project that has been planned to connect Kissimmee to Orlando through a 32-mile bicycle trail.
+The Shingle Creek Regional Trail (SCRT) is an inter-governmental project that is planned to connect Kissimmee to Orlando through a 32-mile bicycle trail.
 It runs along the environmentally sensitive Shingle Creek, and was included on President Obama's America's Great Outdoors list.

 Golfing

 Kissimmee is home to a number of golf courses and mini-golf courses.

-Shopping

-Kissimmee is home to The Loop, a large outdoor shopping mall at John Young and Osceola Parkways on the Orange/Osceola County line.
-It features stores such as American Eagle Outfitters, Kohl's, and Best Buy.
-There is also a multi-plex theater.

-Kissimmee features a unique transformation of the former Osceola Square Mall into a Spanish-style marketplace called Plaza del Sol.

 Nearby

-Kissimmee is near Orlando, home to Universal Orlando Resort and SeaWorld Orlando, and Lake Buena Vista/Bay Lake, home to Walt Disney World Resort, allowing tourists to access the parks through the city.
+Kissimmee encompasses the Four Corners District Area, which is home to Universal Orlando Resort and SeaWorld Orlando, and Lake Buena Vista/Bay Lake, and home to Walt Disney World Resort, allowing tourists to access the parks through the city.

 Education

 Public schools

-The School District of Osceola County, Florida serves Kissimmee.
+The School District of Osceola County serves Kissimmee.
 High schools include: